hasanmoudud/geocompr/main.md

 Static maps are the most common type of visual output from geocomputation.
 They are fixed images that can be included in printed outputs or published online.
-The majority of maps contained in this book, for example, are static maps saved as `.png` files (interactive maps are covered in section \@ref(interactive-maps)).
+The majority of maps contained in this book are static maps saved as `.png` files (interactive maps are covered in section \@ref(interactive-maps)).

 The generic `plot()` function is often the fastest way to create static maps from vector and raster spatial objects, as demonstrated in sections \@ref(basic-map) and \@ref(basic-map-raster).
 Sometimes the simplicity and speed of this approach is sufficient, especially during the development phase of a project: